 The cliché that tools are only a means to an end and that success depends on what you do with them is particularly true when it comes to product analytics.
 The role of product analytics is to surface insights on how users are behaving while engaging with your products (apps, websites, etc).
-Those insights can change the future of your product and thus organisation if, and only if, they are integrated into your product development cycle.
-Depending on the organisational type you’re in, this can either be a given or a monumental challenge.
+Those insights can change the future of your product and thus organization if, and only if, they are integrated into your product development cycle.
+Depending on the organizational type you’re in, this can either be a given or a monumental challenge.

 Deploying product analytics sounds self-explanatory.
 Generate an insight, and move it into production.
 In smaller structures, where product analytics and product development are two domains that are under the control of a product team, the integration happens almost naturally.

 However, the luxury of this simplicity tends to be reserved for those smaller companies.
-Just like there is still confusion on the difference between marketing analytics and product analytics, there is still confusion in larger and more traditional organisations on who should lead product analytics.
+Just like there is still confusion on the difference between marketing analytics and product analytics, there is still confusion in larger and more traditional organizations on who should lead product analytics.
 The reason for that?
 Your organizational structure, the distribution of competencies and skills, and the (lack of) processes.

-In enterprise-level organisations, the usual structure has determined that any analytics-related topic belongs to the marketing team or the analytics team.
+In enterprise-level organizations, the usual structure has determined that any analytics-related topic belongs to the marketing team or the analytics team.
 Meanwhile, product development resides with IT.
 Product analytics is being looked at as just another analytics solution and therefore attributed to the teams already operating in these fields.
-Even though that could make sense in terms of skill set, these teams have little to no influence on the product roadmap as product roadmaps in larger organisations are usually managed by IT departments.
-This means that product analytics tools are used by teams to generate insights on how the product could perform better but these insights aren’t materialising into product development roadmaps, sprints or releases.
+Even though that could make sense in terms of skill set, these teams have little to no influence on the product roadmap as product roadmaps in larger organizations are usually managed by IT departments.
+This means that product analytics tools are used by teams to generate insights on how the product could perform better but these insights aren’t materializing into product development roadmaps, sprints or releases.

 It’s not called product, it’s called DevOps